 In the ≥75-year-old cohort, the lower incidence of failure due to inefficacy with TNFi monotherapy is interesting and potentially of clinical relevance.
 This may reflect our a priori hypothesis that there is a reduction in immunogenicity in this age group, as the aging immune system becomes less effective at mounting antibody responses, as phenomenon known as immunosenescence (35).
 Immunogenicity is a recognised mechanism underlying therapeutic failure with TNFi agents over time.
 Anti-drug antibodies are produced by the immune system in response to proteinaceous drugs, particularly monoclonal antibodies (36, 37).
 Concomitant use of methotrexate reduces the clearance of TNFi by lowering the incidence of anti-drug antibodies, resulting in a higher systemic exposure and improved drug survival.
 In the older cohort a reduction in immunogenicity may improve TNFi drug survival and preclude the need for concomitant methotrexate.
 In support of this immunosenescence hypothesis, the reduced risk of TNFi discontinuation due to inefficacy in patients receiving monotherapy was no longer apparent in the exploratory analyses using a younger age cut off of 65 and 70.

+It is important to note that in our multivariate adjusted analyses, the imputed model demonstrated a statistically significant difference between the TNFi monotherapy and TNFi-methotrexate combination, suggesting that the observed difference is not solely attributable to the measured confounders.
+However, in imputed model with propensity score adjustment, the estimate was non-significant for the over 75’s, though the difference in the point estimate between the two models was negligible.
+A plausible explanation for this is that there is confounding by indication.
+It is important to acknowledge that our adjustment model includes age and we may be including a path variable if our immunosenescence hypothesis is correct.
+It remains clear that age or some mechanism related to age is likely to be important in explaining the difference in effect of TNFi monotherapy versus combination therapy.

 The effect size (adjusted hazard ratio of 0·63) suggests patients ≥75 receiving TNFi monotherapy are nearly 40% less likely to discontinue TNFi due to inefficacy compared to patients receiving TNFi methotrexate combination.
 In part, this may be explained by the competing risk phenomenon; some patients who were destined to fail due to inefficacy experience an adverse event before meeting the inefficacy end point, thereby selecting themselves out of the ‘at risk of inefficacy’ cohort.
 Older patients are more likely to stop TNFi therapy than younger patients, and adverse events is the highest contributing reason for discontinuation.
 This may explain the slightly paradoxical finding that fewer older people stop due to inefficacy on monotherapy.
 The finding of higher discontinuation rates in the elderly is not surprising.
 Age is a consistent predictor for many outcomes that may lead to discontinuation, such as infection or cancer and direct drug toxicity.

 Our results are in keeping with published data from observational studies.
 The Dutch and Swiss registries reported comparable drug survival and reasons for discontinuations between the young and the elderly (16) (20), while the Italian registry demonstrated greater discontinuation in the elderly, with more frequent adverse events (17).
 Zhang et al demonstrated that concomitant MTX improves persistence to biologic therapy in patients over 65 years, although analyses included patients <65 years old with certain disabilities, and no information was provided regarding reasons for discontinuation (38).
 In contrast to earlier analyses using BSRBR data, we did not demonstrate inferiority of the sulfasalazine/TNFi combination(9).
 We did however confirm the association with leflunomide and lower TNFi treatment survival, which has also been demonstrated in the German registry, although this did not reach statistical significance (39).